LechnaL/pimcore-airports/README.md

 ## Import configuration

-1. Inside datahub use `import` button next to `add configuration` then import all json files from `datahub_presets` folder.
+1. Inside datahub use `import` button next to `add configuration` then import all JSON files from `datahub_presets` folder.

+## Start import

+* It is reccomended to first import the `airports` so model relations can be properly established.

+1. To start importing the data you need to manualy start the data import from datahub menu, choose desired import then go into `execution` label and click `start`.

+2. If everything was properly set, the desired data should be importing into the specified directory.